Airports and opportunities vs. The Block

 Loading

 The Block on Collingwood Council can’t seem to go a week without diving into their deep, private lake of hypocrisy.
 Remember how they whined and snarled about the partnership last council formed with PowerStream to own and operate our electrical utility?
 How the Jeremiahs at the table lamented that a partnership deal was bad for the town.
 Now they want one for our airport.
 Ah, the hypocrisy.
 Yep.
-A story in the Connection last week noted, “…the two best options for the municipality would be … click below for more ↓
+A story in the Connection last week noted, “…the two best options for the municipality would be a full sale of the property or a sale that includes a private and public … click below for more ↓

 Council kills Collingwood construction